venenux/alpine-wiki/alpine/requirementes.md

 #### CPU

 * Intel
-    * Core i3 8121U are supported from alpine v3.6 to v3.14
+    * Core i3 8121U are supported from alpine v3.6 to v3.14 only.
 * AMD
-    * AMD Semprom are pretty slower with recent kernels, so its practically not supported
+    * AMD Semprom are pretty slower with recent kernels, so its practically not supported, use older versions of alpine or own build kernel

 ## Memory